iagoleal/iagoleal.github.io/content/unposts/dynamic-programming.md

 Unfortunately there are no direct bikeways connecting your home to Cuzco, meaning that you will have to find a route going through other cities.
-Also, there is a risk that the llamas will stop to sing at any time and just go back to their usual behaviour of eating grass throughout the mountains.
+Also, there is a risk that the llamas will stop to sing at any time and just go back to their usual behavior of eating grass throughout the mountains.
 This prompts you to decide to take the shortest possible path to Cuzco.

 The above description is an instance of finding the shortest path in a graph.
-In it, we represent each city by a graph node and a direct routes between two cities as a weighted edge where the weight is the distance.
+In it, we represent each city by a graph node and direct routes between two cities as a weighted edge where the weight is the distance.
 Going from home to Cuzco amounts to finding the path between those two nodes with the smallest total distance.